 “I can see your halo.”

 This song features a beautiful melody along with its beautiful message.
 If you are looking for a figurative song with a positive message, you may want to give this one a listen to.

 Another great song filled with figurative language you may want to listen to is “I’m Like a Bird*.”
 In this song, Nelly Furtado uses similes to compare herself to being a bird free to fly.

 “I’m like a bird, I want to fly away.

 It has a joyful tune and a hopeful message that is truly uplifting.
 In the song, Nelly speaks of not knowing where she is going or where her home.
 Although the line is a bit melancholy, listeners are reassured she will get to her destination by taking flight.

-The last song on the list that includes figurative speech is by Greenday.
-As one of the classics, this song takes listeners on a journey through a ‘boulevard’ of hardships.
+If you’re looking for a more rocking version of figurative speech in song, try “Boulevard of Broken Dreams*” by Green Day.
+As one of the classics, this song takes listeners on a journey through a boulevard of hardships.
 The song starts with the somber lines:

 “I walk a lonely road, the only one that I have ever known.

 Don’t know where it goes, but it’s home to me, and I walk alone.”